-Next, just after the sleeve, the first part of the small intestine immediately after the stomach (called the duodenum) is divided and formed the upper part of the small intestine and a loop of intestine is brought up to the upper part of the duodenum where the gastric sleeve enters.
+Next, just after the sleeve, the first part of the small intestine immediately after the stomach (called the duodenum) is divided and a loop of intestine is brought up to the upper part of the duodenum where the gastric sleeve enters.
 This bypasses about half of the small intestine, which reduces the amount of calories absorbed.